Natural Resources and Marginal Communities: Social and Cultural Symbiosis of Rivers and Nishadas in pre-colonial India.

 Duration of Fellowship:

-Rama Shanker Singh obtained his Masters in Ancient History of India and completed his D. Phil on Community Rights of subaltern castes in early India from Govind Ballabh Pant Social Science Institute, Allahabad, a constituent Institute of University of Allahabad.
-His work mainly focuses on claims of Dalits over rivers and forests in pre modern India.
+Rama Shanker Singh obtained his Masters in Ancient History of India and completed his PhD on Community Rights of subaltern castes in early India from Govind Ballabh Pant Social Science Institute, Allahabad, a constituent Institute of University of Allahabad.
+This work mainly focuses on claims of Dalits over rivers and forests in pre modern India.
 It critically examines the history of claims of communities of over natural resources, the making of communities and their everyday resistance with the state.

 He has been engaged with the research of life, language and politics of nomadic communities of Uttar Pradesh.
 He was actively engaged in the making of Uttar Pradesh volume of People’s Linguistic Survey of India with Ganesh Devy- Uttar Pradesh ki Bhashyein(2016), ed.
 Badri Naryan, Orient Blackswan.
-Some of his research work on life and politics of Nishadas and Basors has been published in CSDS’s journal Pratiman.
+Some of his research work on life and politics of Nishadas, Basors and nomads and deontified communities of north India has been published in CSDS’s journal Pratiman.
 He worked as chief research consultant in a project on the scheduled castes and nomadic communities of Bundelkhand, carried by Govind Ballabh Pant Social Science Institute, Allahabad in 2017.